Registration is OPEN, go here to register:

 Travel:

-All travel will be paid by attendees.
-There will be no travel equalization this year.
 The recommended airport is Newark.
 Please plan your travel arrangements so you arrive to the center by Wednesday evening before dinner at 6pm and leave Saturday after 1pm.
-Take advantage of a free shuttle to the retreat center by registering early!
-A shuttle for regular registration to the center is $50 each way.

 Important Dates!